Pure-Geospatial/puregis-base/DESIGN.md

     - Publish a coding style guide
     - Answer basic questions (FAQ)
 2. Early Development Libraries (Alpha)
-    - Write instructions for buidling and using PureGIS libraries.
+    - Write instructions for building and using PureGIS libraries.
-    - Lay the groundwork for implementation GIS concepts.
+    - Lay the groundwork for implementation of GIS concepts.
     - Define core types, including geometries.
-    - Integrate georeferencing with Cartographic Reference Systems, Geographic Coordinate Systems, and Datums.
+    - Integrate georeferencing with Coordinate Reference Systems, Geographic Coordinate Systems, and Datums.
     - Define a sample of Mercator (cylindrical), conic, and azimuth projections.
     - Design a reprojection tool.
     - Implement a minimum set of I/O standards from those set by the Open Geospatial Consortium (OGC).